boxalino/rtux-integration-magento2/README.md

 The repository is being updated with new guidelines & scenario.
-The repository has dependencies for *Boxalino RTUX API PHP* library and the *Boxalino RTUX Magento2* plugin. https://github.com/boxalino/rtux-api-php https://github.com/boxalino/rtux-magento2
+The repository has dependencies for *Boxalino RTUX API PHP* library and the *Boxalino RTUX Magento2* plugin.

+https://github.com/boxalino/rtux-api-php

+https://github.com/boxalino/rtux-magento2

 ## Integration
 This repository is **not** subject to Boxalino maintenance on client setup.
-This means, the guidelines are supposed to be integrated in a repository/plugin maintainted&developed by the client`s team.
+This means, the guidelines are supposed to be integrated in a repository/plugin maintainted & developed by the client`s team.

 This repository can be deployed for testing Boxalino features or in order to prepare your own integration.
 In order to deploy it as is in a local environment, check the *Setup* steps bellow.